uiuc-focal-lab/syncode/tokenization.md

 [^hacky]: This should feel promiscuous and dirty, since we are mixing levels of abstraction.
 We are turning the bytes we use to encode code points back into code points, which themselves will be encoded by bytes.
 This is made especially confusing by the appearance of the abstract characters involved, as we shall see.

-[^ascii]: US cultural imperialism means that the ASCII character codes are the same as the equivalent Unicode code point (e.g. the abstract character "a" is 0x61 in ASCII and U+61 in Unicode.
+[^Ascii]: US cultural imperialism means that the ASCII character codes are the same as the equivalent Unicode code point (e.g. the abstract character "a" is 0x61 in ASCII and U+61 in Unicode.
 In utf-8, the code point U+61 is encoded as the byte 61).
 This is all baked into the Unicode Standard and the utf-8 encoding scheme in a way that privileges ASCII texts by giving them the most efficient encodings.

 [^mandarin]: Any Mandarin speakers, please correct me.
 I am basing this translation off of mdbg.net and google translate!

+[^pretoken]: This is implemented at https://github.com/huggingface/tokenizers/blob/c45aebd1029acfbe9e5dfe64e8b8441d9fae727a/tokenizers/src/pre_tokenizers/byte_level.rs#L145.

+[^12]: The `enbyte`-ing happens at [this](https://github.com/huggingface/tokenizers/blob/c45aebd1029acfbe9e5dfe64e8b8441d9fae727a/tokenizers/src/pre_tokenizers/byte_level.rs#L166) spot in the tokenizers source, and the replacement with U+FFFD happens during [this](https://github.com/huggingface/tokenizers/blob/c45aebd1029acfbe9e5dfe64e8b8441d9fae727a/tokenizers/src/pre_tokenizers/byte_level.rs#L174) call to the Rust standard library's String function `from_utf8_lossy` https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf8_lossy.

+[^13]: TODO: design a script to check which of the models on the huggingface hub use this component.
+So far I've manually confirmed that deepseek-ai/DeepSeek-R1, mistralai/Mistral-Small-24B-Instruct-2501, meta-llama/Llama-3.3-70B-Instruct, and Qwen/Qwen2.5-VL-7B-Instruct do it.